-The following hazards may be associated with potential acute health effects in some personnel during deployment at Al Asad AB, Iraq:
+The following hazards may be associated with potential acute health effects in some personnel during deployment at Camp Redleg, UAE:

-Food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrheaprotozoal, brucellosis, hepatitis E); other endemic diseases (cutaneous leishmaniasis (acute), leishmaniasis - visceral, Crimean-Congo hemorrhagic fever, sandfly fever, leptospirosis, schistosomiasis, Tuberculosis (TB), rabies, Q fever); and heat stress.
-For food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis, hepatitis E), if ingesting local food and water, the health effects can temporarily incapacitate personnel (diarrhea) or result in prolonged illness (hepatitis A, typhoid/paratyphoid fever, brucellosis, hepatitis E).
-Risks from food/waterborne diseases may have been reduced with preventive medicine controls and mitigation, which includes hepatitis A and typhoid fever vaccinations and only drinking from approved water sources in accordance with standing U.S. Central Command (CENTCOM) policy.
-For other vector-borne endemic diseases (cutaneous leishmaniasis (acute), leishmaniasis - visceral, Crimean-Congo hemorrhagic fever, sandfly fever), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to 'Low' by proper wear of the treated uniform, application of repellent to exposed skin, bed net use, as well as minimizing areas of standing water and other vector-breeding areas.
-For water contact diseases (leptospirosis and schistosomiasis) activities involving extensive contact with surface water increase risk.
-For respiratory diseases (TB), personnel in close-quarter conditions could have been at risk for person-to-person spread.
-Animal contact diseases (rabies, Q fever), pose year-round risk.
-For heat stress, risk can be greater during months of June through August, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions, and those under operational constraints (equipment, personal protective equipment (PPE), vehicles).
-Risks from heat stress may have been reduced with preventive medicine controls, work-rest cycles, proper hydration and nutrition, and mitigation.
+Food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, diarrhea-protozoal); other endemic diseases (Crimean-Congo hemorrhagic fever, Leptospirosis, Q fever); heat stress; and continuous noise.
+For food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, diarrhea-protozoal), if ingesting local food and water, the health effects can temporarily incapacitate personnel (diarrhea) or result in prolonged illness (Hepatitis A).
+Risks from food/waterborne diseases may have been reduced with preventive medicine controls and mitigation, which includes Hepatitis A and Typhoid fever vaccinations and only drinking from approved water sources in accordance with standing CENTCOM policy.
+For other vector-borne endemic diseases (Crimean-Congo hemorrhagic fever), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to low by proper wear of the treated uniform, application of repellent to exposed skin and bed net, and appropriate chemoprophylaxis.
+For water contact diseases (Leptospirosis) activities involving extensive contact with surface water increase risk.
+Animal contact diseases (Q fever), pose year-round risk.
+For heat stress, risk can be greater during months of June through September, and greater for unacclimated personnel, and for susceptible persons including those older than 45, of low fitness level, or with underlying medical conditions.
+Risks from heat stress may have been reduced with preventive medicine controls, work-rest cycles, and mitigation.
+For continuous noise exposure, the short-term risk is to personnel working near major noise sources; risk may have been reduced by appropriate hearing protection used by personnel in higher risk areas (around sources of continuous noise such as flightlines, landing zones, and power production/generators).

-Air quality: For inhalable coarse particulate matter (PM) less than 10 micrometers in diameter (PM10) from environmental dust, the PM10 overall short-term health risk was not evaluated due to insufficient data.
-For inhalable fine PM less than 2.5 micrometers in diameter (PM2.5) from environmental dust, the PM2.5 overall short-term health risk was not evaluated due to insufficient data.
-However, the Al Asad AB area is an arid and dust-prone desert environment, also subject to vehicle traffic.
+Air quality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust, the PM10 overall short-term risk was not evaluated due to 'no data for analysis'.
+For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust, the PM{2.5} overall short-term risk was not evaluated due to nonrepresentative and insufficient data for analysis.
+However, Camp Redleg is a hot, arid and dust-prone desert environment, also subject to vehicle traffic.
 Consequently, exposures to PM10 and PM{2.5} may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
 For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
-A burn pit is located at Al Asad AB; however, the PM10 and the PM{2.5} overall short-term health risks specifically for burn pits were not evaluated due to insufficient environmental samples collected near burn pits provided for analysis - see Section 10.8.
-Where burn pits exist, exposures may vary, and exposures to high levels of PM10 and PM{2.5} from smoke may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups.
-Although most short-term health effects from exposure to PM and burn pit smoke should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
-Some individuals may have sought treatment for acute respiratory irritation while at Al Asad AB.
-Personnel who reported with symptoms or required treatment while at site(s) with burn pit activity should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a (SF) 600 (Chronological Record of Medical Care).
+Although most effects from exposure to particulate matter should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
+Some individuals may have sought treatment for acute respiratory irritation during their time at Camp Redleg.
+Personnel who reported with symptoms or required treatment while at this site should have exposure/treatment noted in medical record (e.g., electronic medical record and/or on a Standard Form (SF) 600 (Chronological Record of Medical Care).